wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

-Paid versions (Pro, Multisite and Developer) allow managing product variations (WPeC 3.8+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to all selected items.
+Paid versions (Pro, Multisite and Developer) allow managing product variations (WPeC 3.8+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to selected / all items.
 For Customers, you can see total sales for each customer and their last order details.

-It also gives the fuzzy, warm feeling of supporting further development of the plugin.
+It also gives the warm feeling of supporting further development of the plugin.

 == Screenshots ==